 They claim that signing up with your social account will help researchers to get access to your demographics for easy identification of target audience.
-As a data oriented platform, I think the social account is not just to find only targeted audience but verify the kind of people that’s taking part in the studies.
+As a data-oriented platform, I think the social account is not just to find only targeted audience but verify the kind of people that are taking part in the studies.

 The amount you can earn here is unlimited depending on the availability of research studies and the ones you’re invited to.
 Nevertheless, you can browse active projects in your dashboard to view available projects.
 If anyone suits your interest then you go for it.